-Beecham merged with SmithKline Beckman to form SmithKline Beecham in 1989.
-It merged with GlaxoWellcome to form GlaxoSmithKline in 2000.
+Beecham was merged with SmithKline Beckman to form SmithKline Beecham in 1989.
+It amalgamated with GlaxoWellcome to create GlaxoSmithKline in 2000.

 Eno is still widely sold across the world as an antacid for the relief of indigestion.
 Its largest markets are Asia and Latin America, and it is the leading antacid brand in India.